 Gregor The Overlander–by Suzanne Collins

 She is known for The Hunger Games, but I love her urban retelling of Alice in Wonderland best.
 A boy sees his little sister fall through a weird vent in their apartment building and plunges after, intent on rescuing her.
 They land in a war-torn land of magic and mayhem with flying bats, sentient cockroaches, and more adventure then they can possibly handle.
 It amazes me how the author still handles themes of war but for a child audience.
-This one will make you both weep and cheer out loud.
+This was Theo’s favorite middle grade series of all time.
+It will make you both weep and cheer out loud.

 A Long Walk to Water–by Linda Sue Park

 Based on a true story, this amazing book follows two eleven-year-olds in the Sudan, a girl from 2008 and a boy from 1985.
 Their stories of adventure and survival against terrible odds intersect beautifully in the end.
+Our boys read this for a school assignment and I’m so glad they did.
 This book paints a picture of incredible hardship as well as the fierce power of hope in the human heart.